Chemaclass/Chemaclass/README.md

 Hello there!
-I am [Chema](https://chemaclass.es).
+I am [Chema](https://chemaclass.com).

 ---

 #### 🏗 Software

-I work as a software developer at [Teufel Audio](http://teufel.de/), and in my free time, I like to contribute to [OSS](https://chemaclass.es/blog/open-source-software/), such as [Phel](https://github.com/phel-lang/phel-lang) or [Gacela](https://github.com/gacela-project/gacela).
+I work as a Tech Lead at [Lautsprecher Teufel GmbH](http://teufel.de/), and in my free time, I like to contribute to [OSS](https://chemaclass.es/blog/open-source-software/), such as [Phel](https://github.com/phel-lang/phel-lang) or [Gacela](https://github.com/gacela-project/gacela).